Mohammad Mustafa (politician): Early life and education

+Mustafa was born on 26 August 1954 in Kafr Sur, District of Tulkarm, Palestine.
+As a child, his family was uprooted from their home and took refuge in Kuwait.
+Mustafa went on to earn a bachelor's degree from Baghdad University in electrical engineering, and a master's degree and Ph.D. from George Washington University.

 Career

-Currently, Mustafa is the chairman of the Palestine Investment Fund.
-Between 2006 and 2013, Mustafa was also the chief executive officer (CEO) of the PIF.
+Mustafa served as the Chairman of the Palestine Investment Fund.
+Between 2006 and 2013, Mustafa was also the Chief Executive Officer (CEO) of the PIF.
 Under his leadership, the PIF has become the premier investor in Palestine, having completed c.
 60 investments, incentivized $1.2 billion in foreign investment, which has provided Palestinians with c.
 75,000 jobs.
 As CEO of the PIF, Mustafa led the establishment of several leading Palestinian companies including Wataniya Mobile, Amaar Real Estate Investment Company, Al Reehan Real Estate Investment Company, Palestine Power Generation Company, Khazanah Asset Management Company, and Sharakat Fund for Small businesses.

-As deputy prime minister, amongst other responsibilities, Mustafa was appointed head of Reconstruction of Gaza following the 2014 Gaza War.
+As Deputy Prime Minister, amongst other responsibilities, Mustafa was appointed head of Reconstruction of Gaza following the 2014 Gaza War.

 Prior to joining the PIF, Mustafa worked with leading international organizations across global markets.
 During his time with the World Bank Group, Mustafa held several senior positions across sectors including economic development and reform, project finance, private sector development, telecommunications privatization, and infrastructure development.
 During his tenure at the World Bank, Mustafa took a sabbatical to work as the founding chief executive officer of PalTel.